belsrc/Combinify/README.md

 Combinify is a simple C# (.Net4) app that monitors a selected directory of css files and combines/combines & minifies them when any of the files LastWriteTime changes.

-**Notice: This is the initial commit, there could still be bugs in the minifier.
-Use with care and don't blindly trust it.**

 ### Very basic feature set

 * Minify a single file